 The casino game player community is highly engaged and specifically interested in new casino games.
 That’s great for casino game publishers!
 It’s important to showcase actual game play in your creatives — show the slots, the coins, and call to actions that really send the point home.
 These will always outperform creatives that don’t include game play.

 Check out this top creative screenshot from publisher Product Madness.
-Notice how they show exactly what the game is, one with a focus on coins and the other with a focus on slots.
+Notice how it shows exactly what the game is: slots.

 Adjust CPI higher

-Another thing to consider as your campaign is in action is adjusting your CPI bids, especially if you’re seeing performance to continue gaining traction.
-Keep in mind that high CPI’s can affect ROI – but this is also where lowering your bids can really help.
+Another thing to consider if you’re seeing performance is adjusting your CPI bids.
+Keep in mind that high CPIs can affect ROI, but this is also where lowering your bids can really help.

-If you’re experiencing a low ROI, try dropping your bids by a ~$0.50 – it’s the quickest way to increase it.
+If you’re experiencing low ROI, try dropping your bids by ~$0.50; it’s the quickest way to increase it.
 You might see a lower volume but give it a little time!

 In the end, it’s all about your long-term user acquisition goals.
-The Chartboost team (me included!) is here to help you reach those goals.
-If you’re an advertiser looking to reach top quality players, reach out to Chartboost team to get started firstname.lastname@example.org
+The Chartboost team is here to help you reach your goals.
+If you’re an advertiser looking to reach top-quality players, reach out to Chartboost team to get started firstname.lastname@example.org.